andrewarrow/byline/README.md

 # how to use

-use normal vim commands to edit and :w save and update the right side of the screen.
+use normal vim commands to edit and :w save

 Use [Enter] in command mode to focus on a specific tag.